 You may use a Standing Order to pay things like your Council tax or rent as the amount stays the same.
 You can set up a Standing Order to save with Eastern Savings & Loans at an amount and frequency to suit you.
 We also use Standing Orders for our loan repayments, as you are in control of the repayment, and our ethos is always about putting you in control of your money.
 You can keep the Standing Order set up once you have repaid your loan and build up savings.
 You can also set up an end date for your Standing Order, so if you wanted to make 10 monthly payments, you can set that up.

 Also worth noting!

-There is another type of automatic payments, Continuous Payment Authorities, (CPAs).
+There is another type of automatic payment, Continuous Payment Authorities, (CPAs).
 This type of payment is done by entering your debit card details to the company website, they then will take money on an agreed date.
 Many subscription services use this type of payment, as do PayDay lenders.
 This can result in you having funds leave your account on a range of days, sometimes when you least expect it.